Located on a mountaintop above the El Tajo gorge, the village of Ronda is truly a white gem in the bluest skies over Andalusia.

 Inside, two all-around arcade galleries are arranged like floors.
 136 Tuscan columns give the building a stately air.
 Each floor has five rows of seats.
 Up to 6,000 spectators can be accommodated.

 Below the seats are the box cages for the waiting bulls and horses.
-They are operated from above, but aren’t visible to the visitors.
+They are operated from above, but aren’t visible to visitors.

 The complex also houses the riding arena and stables of the Real Maestranza de Caballería de Ronda, which is dedicated to classic dressage riding.